-It's Adventure, Right?
+It's An Adventure...
+Right?

-In the meantime I swallowed down the bitter pill of what lay ahead - finding a mechanic, total disassembly of the bike, waiting for parts from somewhere, the loss of a month and the resulting financial hit from hotels and repairs, not to mention my schedule for hitting Ushuaia at prime good weather season.
-I was glad as heck I hadn't blown a couple grand visiting the Galapagos, as much as I hated missing the opportuniy.
+In the meantime, I swallowed down the bitter pill of what lay ahead - finding a mechanic, total disassembly of the bike, waiting for parts from somewhere, the loss of a month and the resulting financial hit from hotels and repairs, not to mention my schedule for reaching Ushuaia in prime good weather season.
+I was now very glad I hadn't blown a couple grand visiting the Galapagos Islands, as much as I hated missing the opportuniy.

 Michnus and Elsebie

 In the meantime the BMW dealer in Guayaquil had responded and said to send all my paperwork for the bike and they would decide if they could do it.
-Guaya was 4 hours away, so that seemed feasible, however he also said there was a BMW dealer in Cuenca, which showed up nowhere in Google searches.
-I found it from the name he'd sent and after talking with Cristobal, we three took a taxi to the Cuenca dealer to get a feel for the shop.
-As it turns out, they only sold the bikes and had no service or shop, instead telling me that a couple of local shops could do it.
-No thanks.
+Guayaquil was 4 hours away, so that seemed feasible, however he also told me there was a BMW dealer in Cuenca!
+It showed nowhere in Google searches.
+I found it from the name he'd sent and after talking with Cristobal, myself, Michnus and Elsebie took a taxi to the BMW dealer to get a feel for the shop.
+As it turned out, they only sold motorcycles, but had neither a service or repair shop.
+I was to find this common in South America.

-As we had stood talking to Carson at the shop, a couple rolled in on a huge Kawasaki Vulcan.
+While talking to Carson at the shop, a couple rolled in on a huge Kawasaki Vulcan cruiser.
 They were from the Czech Republic and heading for Ushuaia.
-We all had fun talking about travels our travels and Michnus invited them as well as G & C, to meet us at a Belgian Brewery that evening.
-We'd planned to meet up that evening with two of their friends who were Overlanding from the US in a Toyota Tacoma as well.
-As it turns out, Charlie had returned from the Galapagos and was coming into Cuenca that day, where he was meeting up with Derrick, another guy from the Stahlratte, so I told them to come on as well.
+We all had fun talking about our travels and Michnus invited them, as well as Griffin & Carson, to meet us at a Belgian Brewery that evening.
+We'd planned to meet up with two of Michnus' friends who were Overlanding from the US in a Toyota Tacoma that evening.
+As it turns out, CanuckCharlie had returned from the Galapagos and was riding into Cuenca that day, where he was meeting up with Derrick, another rider from the Stahlratte, so I told them to come on as well.

-Michele got back to me that there was no countershaft seal anywhere in S America, one main seal in Lima, and one trans input seal in Colombia.
-Parts would be 15 days out minimum.
-As bad luck would have it, the BMW dealers in San Antonio and Dallas were also out of stock, but I ordered from Jessica in Dallas to ship when possible to MotoHank.
-Hank had jumped on the search and contacted seal houses in Cuenca, Quito and Guayaquil.
+I'd been on the phone to MotoHank in Texas and as bad luck would have it, the BMW dealers in San Antonio and Dallas were also out of stock.
+I went ahead and ordered a set from Dallas to ship when possible to MotoHank, who was familiar with shipping and customs to foreign countries.
+Hank had jumped on the search and contacted industrial seal houses in Cuenca, Quito and Guayaquil to see if a generic one could be found in proper size.
 He'd had no luck with any seals but has dealt with so many stranded travelers overseas that he wanted to handle the DHL shipping for me.
 I really appreciated it, even though it would be a minimum of a week and likely two or more with customs in Ecuador.
 Hank has busted his butt for so many travelers over the years trying to get parts or tires to them in various countries.
-Now, I found myself in the same situation I'd overheard so many times in his shop, WhatsApp speakerphone calls from Africa or South America and voices asking for advice and help, followed with hours or days of often unpaid time helping collect parts and deal with shipping.
+Now, I found myself in the same situation I'd overheard so many times in his shop, on WhatsApp speakerphone calls from Africa or South America and voices asking for advice and help, followed with hours or days of often unpaid time helping collect parts and deal with shipping.

 Would it ever be the same again???